python-can-define-radio/sdr-course/classroom_activities/160-Band-pass-filter.md

 Often, there are signals that we want to remove from the data we're working with.
-The unwanted signals may be random electrical noise or radio stations that are near our station of interest, but in either case, filtering out these unwanted signals is very useful to know how to do.
+The unwanted signals may be random electrical noise or radio stations that are near our station of interest, but in either case, filtering out these unwanted signals is a very useful skill.

 `filter_exploration_2.grc`
 ```